omarreis/vsop2013/planetfun/README.md

 and parenting the stars to dummyCelestialSphere (the celestial sphere) we gain automatic translation between equatorial and ecliptic systems.
 This is how 3d object parenting works.

-sphereEarth is also rotated in the same fashion, so both have the same equator.
+sphereEarth is also rotated in the same fashion, so both Earth and celestial sphere share the same Equator.

-sphereSkyBackground (the sphere w/ sky background image) is also parented to dummyCelestialSphere. sphereSkyBackground.RotationAnle.y was set 359.6 to make the texture "fit" the actual star spheres ( probably because the image was generated for J2000 and there was precession since )
+sphereSkyBackground (sky image) is also parented to dummyCelestialSphere. sphereSkyBackground.RotationAnle.y was set 359.6 to make the texture "fit" the actual star spheres ( probably because the image was generated for J2000 and there was precession since )